Derrick Coleman: Early life

 Coleman was born in Mobile, Alabama, but grew up and attended high school in Detroit.

-College Career
+College career

-Coleman joined the Orangemen in the 1986-87 season and was a prototypical Big East power forward for the Orange.
+Coleman joined the Orangemen in the 1986–87 season and was a prototypical Big East Conference power forward for the Orange.
 Head coach Jim Boeheim said no player in Syracuse's basketball history had more impact than Coleman.

 Coleman was selected to first team All-Big East selection in his sophomore and junior seasons, and as a senior, he was named the Big East Player of the Year.
 He finished as the NCAA's top modern-day rebounder and the school's career scoring leader.

-Coleman's Syracuse jersey #44, was retired on March 5, 2006.
+Coleman's Syracuse number 44 jersey was retired on March 5, 2006.